-Year of construction or renovation 2023

-Ownership structure Full ownership

-Lumiar (part of the U.hub portfolio) concerns 498 units spread over 3 The site is ideally located close to public transport (underground) and universities, and features several communal areas.
+Lumiar (part of the U.hub portfolio) concerns 498 units spread over 3 buildings.
+The site is ideally located close to public transport (underground) and to various universities, and features several communal areas.

 This residence is situated in Lisbon's Campo Pequeno district.
 On the one hand, it's close to several renowned universities, and on the other it's close to the city's vibrant tourist district.
 The residence contains units of varying sizes and various communal facilities including a fitness with yoga room, a cinema and a laundry room.
-The building also has a BREEAM-in-use certification with the label Very inits ipated) PR ROJECT Year of construct renovation Ownership struct 2020 Full ownership Asprela (part of th completed in 202 communal areas of a contemporar ne U.hub portfoli 0.
-The project is and offers all the y student residen lio) with 454 units was s located in Porto.
-It has several le usual facilities and comforts ence.
-Asprela is located on São n 35,000 students.
-454 0
+The building also has a BREEAM-in-use certification with the label Very Good.

-cted completion 2026
+Boavista Porto Expected completion 2026

-ls This concerns a building from the U.hub portfolio
+tails This concerns a building from the U.hub

-ership structure Full ownership
+portfolio

 Project Boavista concerns the development of a new student complex with approximately 500 units located in Porto.
-The project is currently still in the censing phase.
+The project is currently still in the icensing phase.